wso2/docs-is/en/docs/key-concepts/access-control-and-entitlement-management.md

--   Element that contains a *boolean* expression that can be evaluated in isolation, but that is not intended to be accessed in isolation by a PDP .
+-   Element that contains a *boolean* expression that can be evaluated in isolation, but that is not intended to be accessed in isolation by a PDP.
 So, it is not intended to form the basis of an authorization decision by itself.
-It is intended to exist in isolation only within an XACML PAP , where it may form the basic unit of management.
+It is intended to exist in isolation only within an XACML PAP, where it may form the basic unit of management.
 -   Element that contains a set of elements and a specified procedure for combining the results of their evaluation.
-It is the basic unit of policy used by the PDP , and so it is intended to form the basis of an authorization decision.
+It is the basic unit of policy used by the PDP, and so it is intended to form the basis of an authorization decision.
 -   Element that contains a set of or other elements and a specified procedure for combining the results of their evaluation.
-It is the standard means for combining separate policies into a single combined policy .
+It is the standard means for combining separate policies into a single combined policy.

 As XACML is used in Attribute-based Access Controlling, in XACML all the attributes are categorized into the following four main categories: But